smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

     * SDL Core must omit the `autoCompleteText` parameter when forwarding to the HMI
         * if `autoCompleteText` is present and `autoCompleteList` is omitted, SDL Core forwards `autoCompleteList` with a single value, taken from `autoCompleteText`.

 !!!
+MUST

+1. Store the information and associate it with `appID`.
+    * _Note:_ Initially, the appID together with other application-related information is provided by SDL within UpdateAppList or OnAppRegistered RPCs.
+2. When the system receives a new list of strings in `autoCompleteList` for a particular application, the system must delete the previous list and replace it with the new list for that application.
+3. Whenever the User activates VR or sets up the requested values for VR help layout, HMI must display the list of commands available for voice recognition.
+SDL Core provides the title for this list (`vrHelpTitle` parameter) and the list of commands itself (`vrHelp` parameter which is an array of `VrHelpItem`).
+    * _**Important Note:**_ If HMI-defined VR commands are accessible together with those provided by SDL Core via VR.AddCommand, HMI must:
+        * add the corresponding VR HMI-defined commands to the list of VR help items provided by SDL via UI.SetGlobalProperties
+        * display the complete list of available VR commands (SDL-defined and HMI-defined ones) when the User activates VR.
+4. HMI displays the in-application menu for every active application upon the User's request.
+It must contain SDL-requested commands (UI.AddCommand) and sub-menus (UI.AddSubMenu).
+SDL provides the values for the name (`menuTitle` parameter) and for the icon (`menuIcon` parameter) of this in-application menu.
+The values for in-application menu and touchscreen keyboard are allowed by SDL Core for navigation type of application only.
+5. In case SDL sends request with some values in `customKeys` array, HMI must:
+    * use these values to change the special characters shown in customizable keys
+    * keep default values in the remaining keys, if the array is less than or equal to customizable keys amount

+_Note: HMI should not duplicate special characters on keyboard._

+!!!

+!!!
 NOTE

 By default `vrHelpTitle` value is set to application name.